Dr-D/docker/h2/README.md

 Exposes port 8082.

-Accompanying Dockerfile will create the H2 container and a volume for persisting database information.
+Accompanying docker-compose.yml will create the H2 container and a volume for persisting database information.